Ferro Carril Oeste: The Golden Age: 1980s

 Although some key players during the 1982 tournament (Saccardi, Rocchia, Crocco) had left the club, Ferro won another Torneo Nacional in 1984, defeating River Plate (with Norberto Alonso and Enzo Francescoli) winning the two finals (3–0 and 1–0).
 The team played 14 matches, winning 8 and losing only 1, with 5 draws.
 Ferro scored 32 goals and only conceded 9, with Márcico being the top scorer with 5 goals.
 As one of the Argentine champions, Ferro debuted in Copa Libertadores playing the 1983 edition in a group with Estudiantes LP, and Chilean teams Colo Colo and Cobreloa, being eliminated after finishing last.

 The good performances by the squad in local football followed in the 1984 Metropolitano, where Ferro C.O. finished 2nd.
 (50 pts) after Argentinos Juniors (51 pts).
 Ferro returned to international competitions to play the 1985 Copa Libertadores, being eliminated in the first stage.

 During the 1980s, Ferro gained recognition not only in football but also in basketball, being the first winner of the recently created Liga Nacional in 1985 after beating Atenas 2–1 in the finals.
 Santiago Leyden was the president between 1964 and 1993.
 He is regarded as the man who led the club to a decade of greatness that included more than 100 titles in several sports disciplines.
 Leyden was also vicepresident of CONMEBOL between 1976 and 1980.
 Also in the 1980s.
 Ferro Carril Oeste reached its peak as sports and social club, with more than 50,000 members and was proclaimed as a "model institution" by Unesco.

 In 1987 Carlos Griguol left the club, and was hired by River Plate.
 He had won 2 titles in the first division (who still are the only two championships won by Ferro at the top level of Argentine football) and 2 sub-championships.
 Griguol returned in 1988, coaching Ferro until 1993.

 Decline

 On the other hand, Ferro had the longest run without scoring a goal.
 The team went 875 minutes without scoring between the end of the 1998 Apertura and the 1999 Clausura.
+The run was cut in a match v River Plate, when Christian Chaparro scored for his team.

-In 1990's Ferro's form gradually declined and relegated to third level in 2001 after two consecutive relegations.
-Ferro finally returned to second one in 2003.
+In the 1990s, Ferro's form gradually declined and relegated to the third division (Primera B Metropolitana) in 2001 after two consecutive relegations.
+Ferro finally returned to the second division two years later.

 Ferro has a strong rivalry with Vélez Sársfield, so both teams disputed what is known as Clásico del Oeste.